jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 As we learn more about the motive and about what happened, those kinds of questions will persist.
 He was also asked how he felt and what his reaction was upon learning that the suspect was almost obsessed with the RCMP.
 Had dressed up and taken cars and things like that.
-He didn't really respond necessarily to that, but kept pointing out that there is a lot more to learn and put focus Bacon the victims of course where all of our thoughts are on the severity of the crime.
+He didn't really respond necessarily to that, but kept pointing out that there is a lot more to learn and put focus back on the victims of course where all of our thoughts are on the severity of the crime.
 He was also asked about gun control legislation.
 Again, it's difficult to know because there are so few details about motive and about how this all unfolded at this point whether or not that would have made a difference, but those questions are interesting because the government had been promising gun control legislation for a number of months.
 My understanding the last conversation about it was that something was expected this spring.